CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/04-redesign-404-page.md

 The new page must have more than just the text "404".

 If you can't think of any better improvements, just put a funny gif or something you feel represents the goal of this page.

-Bonus points are allowed to be given if it is obvious the team has put significant effort into overhauling the 404 page.